bhagya-hettige/MedGraph/README.md

 Input data format for MedGraph
 -

-MedGraph expects a numpy compressed file with the following elements:
+MedGraph expects a numpy compressed file (`.npz`) with the following elements:

 - Mapping dictionaries for node identifier and index in the VC and VV graphs of training, validation and test sets: `ent2vtx_train`, `ent2vtx_valid` & `ent2vtx_test`
 - Adjacency matrix of VC structural relations in the training set: `A_vc`